Accuser says Maxwell and Epstein violated her at age 16 - NewsBreak

 The next morning, she said, Epstein came into her bedroom and told her he wanted to cuddle.
 After he climbed into bed, she froze, thinking: “I just have to get through this.”
 He pressed his body against her, she said.

-The encounters occurred in New Mexico, which did not have a specific age of consent statute, although its laws criminalized all sexual contact of a minor under the age of 13 when coercion or force is involved.

-On cross-examination, a defense lawyer repeatedly emphasized through her questions that Maxwell was not involved in the most egregious behavior described by Farmer and elicited that Farmer was not sure she was naked during her massage, although she was certain that her breasts were exposed.Cumberland County’s forensics lab receives national accreditation

 The Associated Press does not identify people who say they were victims of sexual abuse unless they come forward publicly.
-Although Farmer was not identified by name in court documents, the practicing psychologist has been outspoken in describing her experiences in interviews with ABC and The New York Times.
+Although Farmer was not identified by name in court documents, she has been outspoken in describing her experiences in interviews with ABC and The New York Times.
 When Maxwell sought bail, Farmer asked the judge to deny it, calling her a “psychopath.”

 Farmer’s testimony caps the trial’s second week.
 It’s unclear whether the government will finish presenting its case Friday, as expected.

-The judge has suggested that closing arguments — at a trial originally projected to last six weeks — might occur as early as Dec.
+The judge has suggested that closing arguments — originally thought to span six weeks — might occur as soon as Dec.
 20 if the defense presentation next week only lasts a day or two.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0